The term anti inflammatory refers to something that reduces or is against inflammation.

 pivotal molecular targets that directly affect the inflammation process.

-Anti inflammatory drug - anti inflammatory medication
+Anti inflammatory drug and medication

 Nonsteroidal anti-inflammatory drugs (also called